Consequence Modelling Techniques

 - Uses of results - uncertainties - regulator requirements

-This option allows you to purchase the course for up to 10 individual users at a significantly reduced price of £1055 + VAT.
-Contact us for more information at firstname.lastname@example.org.
+If you have several people you want to train, take a look at our multiple user option – allowing you to purchase the course for up to 10 individual users at a significantly reduced price of £1055 + VAT.

 The development of this online course was funded in part by a donation from Saudi Aramco.